zack-bitcoin/amoveo-docs/design/land_registry.md

   -the reverse of link.
   - a point in the master land plot.
   - a point in each child that is getting unlinked.
-  - price of the first land plot
+  - price of the child land plot
-  - balance of the first land plot
+  - balance of the child land plot

 * organize
   -Each land plot can be identified by the lines that surround it.
 So, the blockchain can verify that a reorganized binary tree results in everyone owning the same land.
 The resulting binary tree needs to be more balanced and less deep.